No Products in the Cart

 If you run a small business, Google local search may be an extremely important means for driving customers through your door.
 Testimonials are an important source of searchable content for the search engine as well as an opportunity to tout your benefits to prospects.

 During Customer Day, hand out cards or send out an email with a link to your Google My Business listing along with a request for a testimonial.
-You’ll be surprised how many customers will take you up on it.
+You'll be surprised how many of your existing customers will take you up on it.

 GET TO KNOW WHO YOUR CUSTOMERS KNOW